heliosdrm/GRUtils.jl/structure.md

 ---
 # Structure of plots in GRUtils

-GRUtils replaces some long, convoluted functions of `jlgr` with many `if-else` blocks by more numerous but smaller functions based on type-dispatch, and takes advantage of meta-programming, such that those functions can be revised and debugged more easily, and new utilities can be added with new functions and methods without having to modify the existing ones.
+GRUtils replaces some long, convoluted functions of `jlgr` with many `if-else` blocks by more numerous, but smaller functions based on type-dispatch, and takes advantage of meta-programming, such that those functions can be revised and debugged easily, and new utilities can be added with new functions and methods, without having to modify the existing ones.

 Plots are composed by a set of objects of different types, which are defined in separate source files, as described next.